Freezing eggplant - how to do it successfully

 * Affiliate links / Image source: Amazon

-Eggplants are a versatile vegetable that can be used in a variety of dishes, from ratatouille to eggplant parmesan.
-You can buy frozen eggplants in the supermarket, but you can also freeze raw eggplants at home.
-The key to successfully freezing eggplants is to blanch them first.
+Eggplant is a versatile vegetable that can be used in a variety of dishes, from ratatouille to eggplant parmesan.
+You can buy frozen eggplant in the supermarket, but you can also freeze raw eggplant at home.
+The key to successfully freezing eggplant is to blanch it first.
 Blanching involves cooking the eggplant for three minutes and then shock-cooling it in ice water.
-This preserves the eggplant's texture and flavor.
+This preserves the texture and flavor of the eggplant.
 After blanching, the eggplant can be sliced or diced and placed in a freezer-safe container.

 Tip: Our recommendation for the right freezer containers with plastic lids for your eggplant: